Darthan184/Custom-Challenges-SFS1/README.md

 * "CustomOrbit" - orbit this planet with the specified orbital parameters.
 N.B. this does not appear to work for the Sun for some reason - will need expermentation.

 "steps" : {array of step values} (default null)
+* Used for stepType="Multi" or "Any", the steps tha apply to this challenge
-*  Only used for stepType="Multi", the list of steps that need to be accomplished in any order.
+* "Multi":the list of steps that all need to be accomplished (in any order)
+* "Any":the list of steps, one of which must be accomplished

 "count" : {int value} (default 0)
 * only used for stepType="Any_Landmarks", the minimum number of landmarks that need to be landed on.